floodoo/Joy-it-Grab-it-robot02-backend/README.md

 The backend for the Joy-it-Grab-it-robot02 robot arm.
 You can use it with my [Flutter app](https://github.com/floodoo/Joy-it-Grab-it-robot02-frontend).

 ## Installation
+Install the backend on your raspberry pi with the [MOTOPI](https://joy-it.net/de/products/RB-Moto3) board.
 ### Install dependencies
 `sudo pip3 install -r requirements/requirements.txt`
 ## Configuration